kedacore/keda-docs/content/docs/2.10/operate/security.md

 +++
+title = "Security"
-title = "Use your own TLS Certificates" description = "Guidance to use user given TLS certificates" weight = 100
+description = "Guidance to configure security options" weight = 100
 +++

+## Use your own TLS Certificates

 KEDA uses self-signed certificates for different things.
 These certificates are generated and rotated by the operator, storing them in a Kubernetes secret (`kedaorg-certs`) that it's mounted in other KEDA components in the (default) path `/certs` using the names `tls.crt` and `tls.key` for TLS certificate and `ca.crt` and `ca.key` for CA certificate.
 KEDA also patches Kubernetes resources to include the `caBundle`, making Kubernetes to trust in the CA.